QLab Director Norbert Linke discusses quantum technology at Quantum.Tech World 2026

 Navigating the Quantum Landscape

-During the discussion, Prof. Linke shared QLab’s perspective on several pivotal issues surrounding quantum commercialization and research translation:
+During the discussion, Prof. Linke shared QLab’s perspective on several issues surrounding quantum commercialization and research translation:

-• Managing the Hype Cycle: He provided candid insights into where quantum computing currently sits within the technology hype cycle, assessing whether this intense attention ultimately helps or hinders technological development and enterprise adoption.
+- Managing the Hype Cycle: He provided candid insights into where quantum computing currently sits within the technology hype cycle, assessing whether the intense attention ultimately helps or hinders technological development and enterprise adoption.

-• Building the Quantum Ecosystem: Prof. Linke emphasized why cultivating a collaborative community around quantum computing is essential to the field's success, highlighting QLab’s specific strategies and approaches to community building.
+Prof. Linke emphasized why cultivating a collaborative community around quantum computing is essential to the field's success, highlighting QLab’s approach to community building by providing access to quantum systems in a “Quantum for All” approach.

 A Broader Look at Enterprise Readiness

-The panel's focus on practical adoption perfectly mirrored the broader themes of Quantum.Tech World 2026.
+The panel's focus on practical adoption mirrored the broader themes of Quantum.Tech World 2026.
 In addition to questions about current quantum hardware and community ecosystems, the panel addressed the urgent enterprise shift toward post-quantum cryptography, the threat of "harvest now, decrypt later" attacks, and the integration of quantum architectures with high-performance computing and AI stacks.

 The conversation also highlighted the importance of international collaboration versus competition, the mobilization of the AI community to program quantum computers, and reflections on the recent UNESCO International Year of Quantum Technologies.